Guo Ziyi: Battle of Xiyuan

 Guo returned to his camp and ordered a thousand light horsemen to make a quick rush at the Tibetan camp at Xiyuan.
 When the Tibetans realized the Uyghurs had broken their alliance, they attempted to withdraw, but Guo's horsemen arrived and scattered their forces; at the same time, Guo's Uyghur allies arrived and prevented the Tibetans' retreat.
-Over 10 000 Tibetans were killed in battle and another 10 000 were taken prisoner.
+Over 10,000 Tibetans were killed in battle and another 10,000 were taken prisoner.
 Guo continued to pursue the Tibetans and freed over 4000 Tang subjects they had taken captive.

 When the emperor of Tibet heard that his force had been defeated, he quickly sent a message to Emperor Daizong seeking a peace, stating that his army had been on a hunting trip and had had no intention of attacking the Tang Empire.
 Although Daizong did not believe this, he agreed to the peace and Tibet was never again a threat to China.

 Later life, death and posthumous honor

 Guo was later made the Prince of Fenyang (汾陽郡王), and is hence often referred to as "Guo Fenyang".
-He lived to the age of 85 and was given the posthumous name of Zhongwu (忠武: "Loyal and Martial") after his death.
+He lived to the age of 85 (by East Asian reckoning) and was given the posthumous name of Zhongwu (忠武: "Loyal and Martial") after his death.